Embedded-Sys-Mini-Project-24spring/esp32-techdisc/README.md

 The client side app [tech-disc-app](https://github.com/Embedded-Sys-Mini-Project-24spring/tech-disc-app) is an Typescript application running in the browser.
 It is deployed on [Github pages](https://embedded-sys-mini-project-24spring.github.io/tech-disc-app/) and openly accessible.

 ## Data processing

+The data from the MPU6050 is read and processed at an interval of 100ms.
+The following data is what is read out of the MPU6050:

+- Accelerometer data
+- Gyroscope data
+- Temperature data

+Once the data is read, it is passed through a 5 sample Savitzky-Golay smoothing filter.
+The coefficients used for this filter are as follows:

+$$(1/35)(-3*y_{n-2}+12*y_{n-1}+17*y_{n}+12*y_{n+1}-3*y_{n+2})$$

+After the data has been passed through the smoothing filter we can calculate the RPM and tilt angle.
+For the RPM calculation we use the degrees/second data returned from the gyroscope in the z-axis.
+The following equation is used to calculate the RPM from the gyro data:

+$$RPM = \omega/6$$

+Where $\omega$ is the angular velocity returned by the gyroscope.

+The angular tilt is calculated in the following manor.
+First the angle is calculated based of the gyroscope data.
+Since the gyroscope returns the angular velocity, we can integrate to get the position or current angle.

+$$currentAngleGryo = currentAngleGyro + \omega*\Delta t$$

+With $\Delta t$ representing the time between measurments.

+This formula is used for both the x & y axis data.

+Next the accelerometer data can be used to calculate the tilt angle.
+The following equations were used for those calculations:

+$$currentAngleXAcel = arctan(\frac{Accel_x}{\sqrt{Accel_y^2 + Accel_z^2}})*(180/\pi)$$

+$$currentAngleXAcel = arctan(\frac{Accel_y}{\sqrt{Accel_x^2 + Accel_z^2}})*(180/\pi)$$

+The $180/\pi$ is required to convert from radians to degrees.

+Finally the angle calculated from the gyro data is combined with the angle calculated from the accelerometer data.
+This combination is done using a complementary filter.
+This filter is implemented using the following algorithm:

+$$FinalAngle = \alpha * currnetAngleXGyro + (1-\alpha)*currentAngleXAcel$$

+The $\alpha$ is the gain.
+For this implementation the gain was selected as .85.
+Meaning we bias towards the gyro data.

+The final values are all saved in variables that are returned upon request to be sent or used by a user application.

 ## Communication